allegheny-college-cmpsc-480-fall-2020/course-materials/README.md

 #### Preparation for office hours

-To make the most of our time during office hours, _you must post a minimum of `1` and a maximum of `3` questions in our office ours appointment comment box (as seen on the [office hours calendar]().
+To make the most of our time during office hours, _you must post a minimum of `1` and a maximum of `3` questions in our office ours appointment comment box (as seen on the [office hours calendar](https://calendar.google.com/calendar/selfsched?sstoken=UUZhdGE0ampEVWhHfGRlZmF1bHR8MDAxZDc2Yjg3NTFhMjMwMjM4OWM5ZjE5ZmU5YTI4ODk&pli=1)).
 Failure to do so will make our discussions less productive and will make addressing your questions more difficult.

 ### Allegheny College Statement of Community